Assyrians in New Zealand

 Assyrians in New Zealand are New Zealanders of Assyrian descent or Assyrians who have New Zealand citizenship.
-The Assyrian community in NZ began in the 1990s when refugees from Iraq and Iran settled in the country.
+The Assyrian community in New Zealand began in the 1990s when refugees from Iraq and Iran settled in the country.

-The majority of Assyrian New Zealanders live in Auckland in Suburbs of Manurewa and Papatoetoe, They have a Assyrian church of the east and Chaldean Catholic Church.
-Wellington has a sizeable Assyrian population consisting of several hundred people, Communities can be found in Miramar, Newtown, Strathmore, Island bay area.
+The majority of Assyrian New Zealanders live in Auckland, in the suburbs of Manurewa and Papatoetoe.
+They have an Assyrian church of the East and Chaldean Catholic Church.
+Wellington has a sizeable Assyrian population consisting of several hundred people.
+Smaller communities can be found in Miramar, Newtown, Strathmore, and in the Island Bay area.

 History

 In 2018, the Assyrian community of New Zealand unveiled a monument at Makara Cemetery in Wellington to immortalize the souls of the Assyrian martyrs in the WW1 Assyrian genocide.

 The Holy Cross Primary School in Wellington began teaching about Assyrian New Year as a subject through the Intensive Oral Language Program, where students learn about Assyrian culture, language and heritage.

 Religion

 Majority of Assyrians in New Zealand adhere to churches of the Syriac Christian tradition.
 These churches include the: Chaldean Catholic Church, Assyrian Church of the East, Ancient Church of the East and the Syriac Orthodox Church.